llpw-build/liber-emporium/README.md

 ﻿# liber-emporium
 Liber Emporium, is a project for a book-store that I have decided to work on.
 I have chosen this project because when narrowing down what I would like to work on, I decided to focus on a website that I would be passionate about and as I have always had a passion for books and reading, it was only natural that I wanted to challenge myself by creating a book-store website with multiple pages and aspects.
 The website is to be tailored to any book enthusiasts who are in the local area.
-Ensuring that the website would be attractive and appealing to the user while ensuring the key business goal was met, was my main objective and focus.
+Ensuring that the website would be attractive and appealing to the user while ensuring the key business goal (Increase the revenue and brand awareness for the business by improving customer engagement, experience and satisfaction through a clean and appealing website that meets users needs and leads to new engagement and loyal customers.) was met, was my main objective and focus.

 I wanted the project to be something I could apply to my realworld life and thus motivate me even more and to build something I could genuinely be proud of, furthering my determination and outlook on this project.